VelislavKarastoychev/euriklis-message/README.md

 ```js
 new message().blink()
 ```
-the text that will be printed on the terminal will blink periodically.
+the text that will be shown in the terminal will blink.
 - method family setColor (set_color_black, set_color_green, set_color_red, set_color_yellow, set_color_violet, set_color_cyan and etc...):
 ```js
 /**